 How Systems Psychology Is Used

 So, other than research, what can systems psychology be used for?
-Historically, systems psychology has been used as an approach to viewing and attempting to find solutions to several different health disorders and mental health conditions.
+Historically, systems psychology has been used to view and attempt to find solutions to several different health disorders and mental health conditions.
 These include anxiety, body image disorders, eating disorders, depression, substance abuse disorders, and relationship problems.
-By using systems psychology, it’s possible to understand the individual better and to understand better what it will take to help them to achieve their level of resolution.
-The idea is that this approach focuses on communication and dialogue as well as creating positive relationships and an ideal level of wellbeing at the same time.
+By using systems psychology, it’s possible to understand the individual better and better understand what it will take to help them achieve their level of resolution.
+The idea is that this approach focuses on communication and dialogue and creating positive relationships and an ideal level of wellbeing at the same time.

 What this type of therapy doesn’t do is look at the past.
-As a result, it can have some drawbacks in some areas of treatment where the mental health professional may not get the entire picture.
-The reason for this is that the past can sometimes have an impact on who we are and who we become.
+As a result, it can have some drawbacks in some treatment areas where the mental health professional may not get the entire picture.
+The reason for this is that the past can sometimes impact who we are and who we become.
 By skipping over this part in evaluating a patient, a professional may miss a very important part of the equation or a reason for the type of behavior or mental health condition that the patient has.

 Getting The Help You Need

 If you’re looking for mental health help, recognizing it is an important step that you’ve already taken.
 If it has taken you a while to find help, it may feel like you have tried everything.
 You may even have talked to your local mental health professionals, but you’re just not feeling comfortable with them.
-The truth is, there are a number of different reasons that you could be struggling with a mental health professional, but most of them probably center around the inconvenience of the appointments, the inconvenience of having to travel, the nervousness of going into a therapist’s office where anyone can see and maybe even a lack of comfort with the therapist themselves.
+The truth is, there are several different reasons that you could be struggling with a mental health professional.
+Still, most of them probably center around the inconvenience of the appointments, the inconvenience of having to travel, the nervousness of going into a therapist’s office where anyone can see, and maybe even a lack of comfort with the therapist themselves.